jcass77/django-apscheduler/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: **This issue tracker is for reporting bugs in django-apscheduler only!** There are much better sources for obtaining information and howto guides for the up stream [APScheduler](https://apscheduler.readthedocs.io/en/stable/) and [Django](https://docs.djangoproject.com) projects.
+Please use them as we unfortunately do not have the capacity to respond to general requests for assistance here.
 title: ''
 labels: ''
 assignees: ''

 ---

-**Describe the bug**
+**Describe the bug / feature**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is or what feature you are looking for.

 **To Reproduce**
 Steps to reproduce the behavior: